-- Always use hot pads or trivets under hot pans, dishes, or heat producing appliances - Use a cutting board to prevent unnecessary damage to the countertops.
-Do not cut directly on the solid surface countertop. - Avoid harsh chemicals such as drain cleaners, oven cleaners, etc. - Do not let cleaners with bleach set on the top.
-Wipe them off promptly.
+- Always use hot pads or trivets under hot pans, dishes, or heat producing appliances. - ☐ Heat will damage the solid surface countertops. - Use a cutting board to prevent unnecessary damage to the countertops.
+Do not cut directly on the solid surface countertop.